 If LibrarySearch shows that an e-book is available to you then we wouldn’t normally supply an alternative format as this can usually be used with assistive software.
 However, please let us know if you encounter technical difficulties.

 You should submit your request using this form in advance of the semester you require it for.
 For us to request a digital copy:

 Through the library, you will get free access to RNIB Bookshare and its 500,000 educational titles, including study skills and fiction books.
 Email firstname.lastname@example.org for login details.

 While we try to supply an alternative format, it is not always possible and we suggest you also make use of the productivity software available at the University.

 Borrowing and returning books is so simple with the self-service machines.
-If you do forget to take your books back on the due date there are automatic renewals which gives you extra time to return them - my bank account has certainly benefited the most from the fines I haven't received thanks to this!Lily Hardy-Thompson - Law StudentLaw student
+If you do forget to take your books back on the due date there are automatic renewals which give you extra time to return them - my bank account has certainly benefited the most from the fines I haven't received thanks to this!Lily Hardy-Thompson - Law StudentLaw student

 You’ll find lots of digital and print resources in the library.
 From e-books, online journals and video streaming platforms to research material, digital newspapers, print books and more.

-Scan and Deliver service has been introduced to make print only books and journals, which we only hold in the Augustine House Library, available for essential work, research or study.
+Scan and Deliver service has been introduced to make print-only books and journals, which we only hold in the Augustine House Library, available for essential work, research or study.